-The beaches and water are picture-postcard clean and if you stick to the northern end, you will find it far less crowded than the tourist-dense south end of the beach.
+The beaches and water are picture-postcard clean, and if you stick to the northern end, you will find it far less crowded than the tourist-dense south end of the beach.

 Declared a historic district in 1979, this area is so chic even Italian fashion designer Gianni Versace resided in a mansion on Ocean Drive.
-The area has 960 historic buildings, enough to keep even the novice Deco lover busy.
+The area has 960 landmark buildings, enough to keep even the novice Deco lover busy.

-Jump On The Hop on Hop Off Bus
+Use the Hop on Hop Off Bus

 Boat tours can also take you along a stretch of waterfront mansions belonging to the rich, famous and infamous, including where Dexter lives.